mpi-advance/MPIPCL/README.md

 	SET: How many internal messages to group external partitions into.
 Only used if PMODE=HARD or if no MPI_Info object is supplied.
 		- Must be a positive integer greater than or equal to 1.

+If no MPI_Info object is defined or the keys are not set, then the library defaults to PNUM=HARD and SET=1.
+This results in a single internal message containing all the partitions.

 # MPIPCL API